Develaupair/simple_cspgen/README.md

 - The program is very rudimentary.
 - The parameter system is very rudimentary.
 - If you feel offended by any of these points, please feel free to contribute ;)
 - If you are for some reason using this program to create very large passwords (thousands of digits or more), you may want to use the `f` parameter.
-Otherwise you might be overwhelmed by the excitement of facing exponential runtime...
+Otherwise you might be overwhelmed by the excitement of facing exponential(ish) runtime...